insequor/TouchType/README.md

 * Use single words at a given time instead of sequence of them.
 This is mainly to have a more sleek layout and perhaps open the possibility to more game mechanics
 * Support more key layouts
 * Support more languages

+This project has its place it github pages: http://insequor.github.io/TouchType/